dcunited001/dcunited001.github.io/_drafts/mexican-caravan.md

 with.

+- The organizers seem to have understood there was enough potential for social momentum for this to work.
+The movement started at a natural chokepoint, which is an ideal location for building momentum.

+- where are they going to go afterwards? the organizers will have planned for multiple options, but those within the movement will be signaling their intent to handle success, to boost expectation of the same within their supporters. they will be counter-signaling to cover options for other scenarios: people tend to signal towards, away or orthogonally to their intentions; by understanding the push, pull and correlation of counter-signaling to someone's options, you can deal with almost any misinformation and infer the directions that person is coming from and intending to go to.
+  - the movement will likely plan for a scenario with publicity, where they may have the opportunity to influence the elections, while preparing to remain networked close to the border.

+- is this really timed to coincide with elections? because that really shitty to put 100,000 people living in Latin America up to something just to create a PR-showdown to influence elections domestically.
+  - but it seems like this is the Democratic October Surprise.

 - what happens if conflict emerges?
 - what happens as a result of these new social connections that are formed? what becomes their purpose and their movement's raison d'être?

-- is this really timed to coincide with elections? because that's really shitty to put 100,000 people living in Latin America up to something just to create a PR-showdown to influence elections domestically. that's reallly shitty.

 - TODO: ![Population Density Map of Mexico]()
   - overlaid with major road maps